0n0n0m0uz/GaTech_Practicum/README.md

 6. The Jupyter Notebooks are executed in order to replicate the results on your own local machine.
 Follow the documentation in the notebooks for detailed explanations of each step

 01_Clean_RawData.........
-> The first notebook will take the final version of the CSV datafile Compassus provided as input
+> The first notebook will take the final version of the CSV datafile Compassus provided as input <br>
 > **Data Exploration** - Run SweetViz, Functionality to eliminate columns of your choosing,
 > **Class Labels** - label the patients mortality class (1 or 0) depending on whether they died within 365 days or lived longer than 365 days.
 > Export Cleaned up CSV